-Schedule 19.1 - Portfolio Investments
+Tab 1 - Portfolio Investments

-- Due to Ministry of Finance reporting requirements, school boards are required report details of their investments as at March 31, 2019. - Details of investments are to be broken down by type of investments, that is, temporary (short-term) or other (long-term). - Short-term investments (Temporary Investments) generally include treasury bills or investment certificates and are generally capable of reasonably prompt liquidation (i.e. greater than 90 days and less than one year). - Long-term investments (Other Investments) are investments that normally cannot be liquidated within one year, such as equity, portfolio and other long-term investments. - In addition, school boards are asked to provide a breakdown of the type of investments available for each of the following categories: - Guaranteed Investment Certificates (GICs) - Pooled Portfolio Investments (i.e. Mutual funds) - Ontario Government Bonds - Government of Canada Bonds - Other Bonds - Equity Securities (i.e. Stocks) - Other (need to specify) - Note that boards are only allowed to hold the investments specified in in the Education Act and/or applicable regulations (i.e. O. Reg.
+- Due to Ministry of Finance reporting requirements, school boards are required report details of their investments as at March 31, 2021.
+If a school board has subsidiary investments, reporting for these investments would be as of August 31, 2020, not March 31, 2021. - Details of investments are to be broken down by type of investments, that is, temporary (short-term) or other (long-term). - Short-term investments (Temporary Investments) generally include treasury bills or investment certificates and are generally capable of reasonably prompt liquidation (i.e. greater than 90 days and less than one year). - Long-term investments (Investments longer than 1 year) are investments that normally cannot be liquidated within one year, such as equity, portfolio and other long-term investments. - In addition, school boards are asked to provide a breakdown of the type of investments available for each of the following categories: - Guaranteed Investment Certificates (GICs) - Pooled Portfolio Investments (i.e. Mutual funds)

+- Ontario Government Bonds

+- Government of Canada Bonds

+- Other Bonds

+- Equity Securities (i.e. Stocks)

+- Other (need to specify)

+- Note that boards are only allowed to hold the investments specified in in the Education Act and/or applicable regulations (i.e. O. Reg.
 41/10, Board Borrowing, Investing and Other Financial Matters).

+- Total Portfolio Investments of the current year for Temporary Investments, Line 1.13 should agree to the total from Schedule 19, Summary - Consolidated Statement of Financial Position, Line 1.2.

+- Total Portfolio Investments of the current year for Investments longer than 1 year, Line 1.13 should agree to the total from Schedule 19, Summary - Consolidated Statement of Financial Position, Line 1.8.